SAI HEMACHANDRA VEMPRALA

 B.Tech. in Electrical and Electronics Engineering

-I am currently working on developing a collaborative localization pipeline that is applicable for two or more multirotor vehicles with a monocular camera as the only sensor required on each vehicle.
+As the first part of my PhD thesis, I am developing a collaborative localization pipeline that is applicable for a swarm of multirotor aerial vehicles with each vehicle using a monocular camera as its primary sensor.
 Feature detection and matching are performed between the individual views, thus allowing for reconstruction of the surrounding environment which is then used for localizing the moving vehicles within a group.
-I am also working on the possibility of GPU acceleration for the feature detection and matching, thus enabling near-real time implementation speed.
+The vehicles are also capable of computing relative poses between each other and fusing them with individual pose estimation occasionally for enhanced accuracy.
+GPU acceleration of the feature detection and matching algorithms allows for fast localization.

 Ars Robotica: Robots in Theater

-A collaboration between artists, theater performers and roboticists: Ars Robotica seeks to understand the fluidity and expressiveness of human movement and the possibility of its reproduction by robotic platforms.
-Using the Rethink Robotics Baxter as a test platform, we are investigating the possibility of defining and achieving human-like movement.
-We obtain training data from human performers through various modes of sensing ranging from simple devices such as a Microsoft Kinect to high speed precise tracking setups such as a 12 camera Optitrack system; which we then use to define a vocabulary of human motion, which allows for expressing complex movements as a temporal combination of primitives: thus helping create a framework for autonomous interpretation and expression of human-like motion through Baxter.
+Ars Robotica was a collaboration between artists, theater performers and roboticists: to understand the fluidity and expressiveness of human movement and the possibility of its reproduction by robotic platforms.
+Using the Rethink Robotics Baxter as a test platform, we worked on defining and achieving human-like movement on the robot.
+We obtained training data from human performers through sensors all the way from a Microsoft Kinect to a 12 camera Optitrack system; which we then used to define a vocabulary of human motion.
+We later managed to express complex movements as a temporal combination of primitives: thus helping create a framework for autonomous interpretation and expression of human-like motion through Baxter.

 Micro Subglacial Lake Exploration Device

-As part of a team at the Extreme Environment Robotics Laboratory, I worked on the development of onboard firmware and ground station software for a subglacial lake and aquatic exploration instrument called MSLED.
-MSLED consists of a submersible mothership/explorer combination, and uses MEMS sensor and imaging technologies to investigate deep remote and chemically challenging aquatic environments.
+As part of a team at the Extreme Environment Robotics Laboratory, I worked on the development of onboard firmware (Arduino) and ground station software (C#/.NET) for a subglacial lake and aquatic exploration robot called MSLED.
+MSLED consists of a submersible mothership/explorer combination, and uses MEMS sensor and imaging technologies to investigate deep, remote and chemically challenging aquatic environments.
 MSLED was deployed successfully twice in Lake McMurdo, Antarctica as part of the WISSARD program, while WISSARD played a crucial role in the discovery of subglacial life under the Antarctic ice.

 BENTO Volcano Monitor

-I was the team lead for hardware and software design of expendable "volcanic monitor" capsules which monitor and transmit data about rapidly evolving volcanic conditions.
+I led a team of graduate students on a project involving hardware and software design of expendable "volcanic monitor" capsules which monitor and transmit data about rapidly evolving volcanic conditions.
 The monitors are equipped with a number of sensors (seismic, gas, temperature etc.) and use a minimal data packaging and transmission protocol using the Iridium satellite modems that allows for real time compilation and dissemination of scientific data.
 Volcano monitors were deployed in Nicaragua, Italy, Iceland and Greenland.

 - Alberto E. Behar, Daming D. Chen, [et al. including Sai H. Vemprala].
 MSLED: The Micro Subglacial Lake Exploration Device.
 Underwater Technology, 33.1, 2015.